On a uniform estimate for the quaternionic Calabi problem: Proof

 \section{Proof}

-Here we present the proof assuming several important propositions that we prove later.
-The method of the proof is heavily based on the paper \cite{BlockiUniform} by Z. Blocki.
-We use the generic notation $const$ to denote any positive constant that depends only on $n,M,\Ome,I,J,K$.
+Here we present the proof of Theorem \ref{locally flat} assuming several important propositions that we prove later.
+The method of the proof is heavily based on the paper \cite{BlockiUniform} of Z. Blocki.
+We use the generic notation $const$ to denote any positive constant that depends only on $n,M,I,J,K,\Ome$.